pearcec/terraform/website/source/docs/providers/azurerm/r/virtual_machine.html.markdown

 * `certificate_url` - (Required) It is the Base64 encoding of a JSON Object that which is encoded in UTF-8 of which the contents need to be `data`, `dataType` and `password`.
 * `certificate_store` - (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to.

+`network_profile` supports the following:

+* `network_interface_id` - (Required) Specifies the identifier of the network interface associated with the virtual machine.
+* `primary` - (Required) Indicates whether network interfaces created from the network interface configuration will be the primary NIC of the VM.

 ## Attributes Reference